Qetesh/kube-watchtower/README.md

 ### 🔔 Notifications

-KubeWatchtower integrates with Shoutrrr to send notifications to various services.
+kube-watchtower integrates with Shoutrrr to send notifications to various services.

 Examples